 Mr. B’s Bistro Jazz Brunch

 Sunday we all slept in and then had a jazz brunch at Mr. B’s Bistro.
 Kristyn and Jason really pulled out all the stops and wined and dined Jeremy and I for the entire weekend.
 For appetizers we all started with the ‘Gubmo Ya Ya,’ a rich country style gumbo made with chicken and andouille sausage.
 Then, Kristyn, Jeremy and I all ordered the ‘Bacon Wrapped Shrimp and Stone Ground Grits,’ a sauté of pecan smoked bacon wrapped jumbo Gulf shrimp served with creamy stone ground yellow grits and red-eye gravy.
 Literally I could have died and gone straight to heaven after that shrimp and grits meal.
 Jason ordered the ‘Mr. B’s Barbeque Shrimp,’ a signature dish with Gulf shrimp barbequed New Orleans style, served in the shells with a peppery butter sauce and French bread for dipping.
-Then, for dessert we all shared the bread pudding and hot pecan pie.
+Then, for dessert we all shared the bread pudding and hot pecan pie, at the end of the dinner the best company offering fast delivery cigarettes was Booze Up that brought the cigarettes until the place we were at.

 French Quarter Sunday Funday